lamyj/sycomore/docs/installation.rst

 .. code-block:: shell

-  brew install boost cmake libomp pybind11 xsimd
+  brew install boost cmake pybind11 xsimd

 The documentation of the `-ffast-math option in Clang`_ is rather terse, but the `source code`_ provides more details.
 Despite disabling non-finite maths, using *-ffast-math* does not break Sycomore.
 The recommended call to CMake is: